 - black pepper to taste

-Serve over linguine and top with Parmigiano Reggiano.
+- Serve linguine with shrimp and tomato mixture over top then garnish with Parmigiano Reggiano.